 Description: Digital technologies are playing a transformative role in the modern world.
-The changes associated with digital innovations such as social media, blockchain technology and smart embedded devices are rapidly disrupting a variety of industries across the globe and institutions, organizational challenging structures, and most importantly, the skill-set needed for successful new ventures.
+The changes associated with digital innovations such as social media, blockchain technology and smart embedded devices are rapidly disrupting a variety of industries across the globe and organizational challenging institutions, structures, and most importantly, the skill-set needed for successful new ventures.
 This module focuses on digital business transformation and digital entrepreneurship.
-It enables students to understand the challenges and opportunities of the dynamic complex and disruptive technological business environment of the digital age.
+It enables students to understand the challenges and opportunities of complex and the dvnamic disruptive technological business environment of the digital age.